Celine-Coralie-Eni/networking-doc.md/README.md

 3. Name the interface after its address at the corresponding bus, e.g. enp3s5.
 4. Name the interface after the interface's MAC address, e.g. enx78e7d1ea46da.
 5. Name the interface using the legacy convention, e.g. eth0.

-In older times, Linux distributions named network interfaces as eth0, eth1, eth2 and so on.
-Where 0, 1 and 2 were decided by the kernel.
-But recently, the network interfaces in Linux machines are named wlan0, eno1, ens1, enp3s2 as such.
-The probem with the old naming was that it was based on which the kernel sees first when booting i.e when the kernel is booting up the first card it sees is the eth0, second eth1, third eth2 and so on.This strategy was not good enough because an update could change the whole thing and that's because if you install a new distro they may change.
-So with the recent ones like the wlan0 for wireless interface cards and enp3s2 which is the most common one can exactly show you there is a network card, where it is located on your computer bus and which slot.
-Meaning if this NIC is physically inserted into the computer, in all Linux OS it will have the same name which was a much better strategy.
-Also, these names can be checked using different commands.
-In older times, we used the ```ifconfig``` commnand which shows all the network interfaces which are up and running.
-But nowadays, we use the ```ip link show``` command which shows all the links(NIC).
-Also, note that the ```ifconfig -a``` shows all the devices and not only the devices which are up and running.

  ### Network configuration
   Refers to the process of organizing and maintaining information about all components in a network, used for updating, reparing or expanding the network.